 One of the first rolls of film I exposed from the box of expired 35mm film I received last year is a 36-exposure cartridge of Fujichrome PROVIA 400F Professional [RHP III].
 Fujichrome PROVIA 400F was a high-quality colour reversal film manufactured by Fujifilm.
 It was known for its excellent colour reproduction, fine grain, and sharpness, making it a popular choice among professional photographers.
 With a sensitivity of ISO 400, this film was ideal for shooting in low light conditions or for capturing fast-moving subjects.
 The film's advanced emulsion technology was known to produce vibrant colours and accurate skin tones, making it a popular choice for fashion and advertising photography.
 I did not know what to expect from a 10-year-old cartridge.

 I didn't think much about what it means to expose expired 35mm film.
-My [first, second and third attempts at using expired film stock were disappointing.
+My first, second and third attempts at using expired film stock could have been better.
 I loaded the cartridge in my Pentax P3n, and despite the cold weather, I hopped on my e-bike and headed off to Rocky Hill, a nearby borough in New Jersey.

 The sun shone brightly overhead, but I could still feel the cold as I set off on Salisbury Road towards the western end of Blue Spring Road.
 It was still early morning as I pedalled through the quiet residential streets of my neighbourhood.
 Just before entering the borough of Rocky Hill, I stopped on Princeton Avenue to expose a few frames before continuing along the more scenic route, passing through Van Horne Park.